beyondessential/hl7-fhir/examples/rispacs/testCases.md

 The flow is this:
-- Jane-----merged into----> Johnothan
+- Jane      --merged into--> Johnothan
-- Johnothan--merged into--> John
+- Johnothan --merged into--> John